 His goal has always been to mold athletes into great snowboarders, but use the sport to cultivate a program that molds his kids into greater people.
 Andy holds a AASI Level 1 certification and a USASA Level 200 certification.

 Director of Staff Development & Community Outreach

 Born in Denver, Dan was transplanted to Vail where he has lived ever since.
 He attended Red Sandstone Elementary, Minturn Middle and graduated from Battle Mountain.

-He began alpine skiing at the age of 4 and Nordic skiing around age 12.
-He spent most of his high school days competing in soccer, track and cross country skiing.
-He received all state ski honors all four years of high school.
-Was a Junior National Champion in 1991 (Anchorage), and an All-American in ‘91, ‘92 and ‘93.
-Senior year Dan was selected for all state soccer honors.
+He began Alpine skiing at the age of 4 and Nordic skiing around age 12.
+He spent most of his high school days competing in soccer, track and cross-country skiing.
+He received all-state ski honors all four years of high school; was a Junior National Champion in 1991 (Anchorage), and an All-American in ‘91, ‘92 and ‘93.
+Senior year Dan was selected for all-state soccer honors.
 He attended the University of Colorado and skied for them for 5 months.
-After college Dan returned to Vail and once again began racing, this time in off-road triathlons and adventure racing.
-Currently Dan races for Nike ACG as a professional adventure racer.
+After college, Dan returned to Vail and once again began racing, this time in off-road triathlons and adventure racing.
+Dan currently races for Nike ACG as a professional adventure racer.

 Dan has enjoyed his time with the club program (RMD) and seeing his kids excel to a level that has never been seen in this valley.
 The future for Nordic skiing is very bright in this community and it is great to have SSCV to nurture our goals.

 Hunter found his passion for skiing in the Alps when his family was living in Europe.
 He began ski racing at Cardigan Mountain School in New Hampshire, and later transitioned to Freestyle and Freeride reams at Gould Academy in Maine.